Jackery Explorer 1000 V2 Review: Long-Term Chest Freezer Test

 The solar recharge speed is genuinely impressive.
 On a clear day in February I went from dead to full before noon.
 That matters in real outages β most grid failures restore within 24 hours, and if you can recharge during the day you can run again that night.

-After 73 full charge cycles the Jackery app showed 98.4% battery health remaining.
+After extended use the Jackery app showed 98.4% battery health remaining.
 LiFePO4 chemistry is noticeably more durable than the NMC batteries in older units.
 This thing will still be running well in 5 years.

 β‘ EcoFlow DELTA 3 Plus vs Jackery Explorer 1000 V2